Skip to main content

 If your child has self-esteem issues or other challenges linked to their social media use, a pediatric psychologist or other mental health professional may be able to help.
 Some parents have chosen to file lawsuits on behalf of their children who’ve suffered similar harms.

-Contact a social media attorney
+Contact a youth social media harm lawyer

 Self-esteem and social media lawsuits